Frozies/Frozies/README.md

 Hello, I'm Davin.
-Im the IT Director for https://pets.love/
+Im the Director of IT for https://petsocial.love/ and https://petcoin.love/